grow knowledge

 Insecticidal Soap or Neem Oil

 Apply insecticidal soap or neem oil directly to the soil.
-These treatments can help eliminate spider mites and their eggs without harming the plant.
+These treatments can get rid of mites without killing my plants.

 Beneficial Nematodes